 Emi didn’t seem to know how to feel when she gave Sadao and Shirou an out.
 Capture from the Hulu stream.

 This episode was like a microcosm of the entire series.
 It started out with both the desires of both Chiho and Emi being expressed in their dreams.
 Chiho wanted Sadao to stay (and giving her a kiss on the forehead was just adorable!), whereas Emi saw Sadao claiming dominion over their city on one hand, and declaring Greenland was his next target of conquest on the other.
 Emi’s dream in particular, along with her general distrust of Sadao and Shirou, led her to make all kinds of assumptions about Shirou’s request for leave, leading to Chiho and Emi following Sadao.

-Shortly after that, Emi's walking along the street arguing with herself about how she sees Sadao (7:20).
-She's adamant that she can't forgive him for the destruction of her village -- or the death of her father.
+Shortly after that, Emi was walking along the street arguing with herself about how she sees Sadao (7:20).
+She’s adamant that she can’t forgive him for the destruction of her village — or the death of her father.
 Then she falters, on the edge of actually considering just that!

 When she and Chiho get caught in the rain (9:47), Emi, a melancholy expression on her face, looks off into the distance and remembers when Sadao first handed her an umbrella.
 She almost seemed wistful and longing.